Mengniu Dairy: History

+Mengniu factory in Qingshan District, Inner Mongolia.

-The owner and founder of Mengniu is Niu Gensheng, a former employee of Yili, another Inner Mongolian dairy giant which is now Mengniu's largest competitor.
-He founded the company in 1999, and the company's textbook growth has swept the country by storm.
+The owner and co-founder of Mengniu is Niu Gensheng, a former vice president of Yili, another Inner Mongolian dairy giant which is now Mengniu's largest competitor.
+Co-founder Sun Xianhong has also held the Vice President of Marketing position.
+The company was founded in 1999.
 In 2002, Morgan Stanley, CDH Investments and China Capital Partners signed agreement with Mengniu to invest US$26m for a total share of 32% in the company.
 Mengniu then went on to be listed on the Hong Kong Stock Exchange (SEHK) in June 2004.

 When Mengniu had financial trouble as the result of business following its role in the 2008 Chinese milk scandal, in July 2009, Mengniu sold a 20% stake to a consortium led by the state-owned COFCO Group, China's largest importer and exporter of food.
 That sale made the state the largest shareholder and effectively nationalized the company.